Hi, everyone! I'm back with another story - this one mine, though.

 "Well, it says it's an ancient Chinese tale..."
-Yui's brows furrowed as she tried to decipher the story.
-"Hum… 'And so, the girl of the legend opened the door to the other world'..."
+Yui furrowed her brows as she tried to read the characters, "hum… 'And so, the girl from the legend opened the door to the other world'..."

-When Yui flipped the intro, the next page had the drawing of a beautiful looking bird.
+When Yui flipped the intro, the next page had the drawing of a beautiful magnificent bird.
 Miaka gasped.
 "That's the one!
 The bird I saw earlier!"

 "'This is the story of a girl who gathered the eight Warriors of Suzaku and accomplished the power to fulfill all of her wishes.
 The story itself is a spell and those who read it win the power of the girl to have their own wishes come true.
-This happens because when the first page is turned over, the story comes to life and it begins'."
-Yui stopped and looked up to her friends, confused.
-"What does that mean?"
+This happens because when the first page is turned over, the story comes to life and it begins.'"
+Yui stopped and looked at her friends confused, "what does this mean?"

 "If Yui-chan doesn't understand, how can we?"
-Miaka replied just as puzzled, Sakura nodding in agreement.
+Miaka replied just as puzzled, her sister nodding in agreement.

-Then, a red light made its way out of the book and the same whistle as before echoed through the walls of the restricted room.
-The light engulfed all three girls, swallowing them into the book itself.
+Then, a red light burst from the book and a familiar whistle filled the room.
+The light engulfed all three girls, swallowing them into the pages.

-Miaka, Sakura and Yui held their hands tightly as they traveled downwards a seemingly endless darkness.
-But a fantastic fire bird took a firm grip on Sakura's arm and yanked her away from the other two.
-Miaka screamed for her sister, but she disappeared with the bird through a hole it had opened in the darkness.
+Miaka, Sakura and Yui held each other's hands as they spiraled down a never-ending darkness when a crimson beautiful bird took a firm grip on Sakura's arm and yanked her away from them.
+Miaka screamed her name but she disappeared with the bird through a crack in the darkness.

 Soon she and Yui too were gone.

-In the middle of a forest, a young man with bright green eyes stormed through the trees in a hurry to see his friend.
-It was night already and the pathway was half-illuminated only by the full moon, its light casting a silvery glow over the grass that his feet pounded on quietly.
+In the middle of the woods, a young man with bright green eyes was storming through the trees in a hurry to meet a friend.
+It was night already and the path was barely lit.
+The only light came from the moon casting a silver glow over the grass that his feet pounded on quietly.

-"Dammit!
-Why that baka lives so far 'way from the village?"
-Koji mused out loud to no one in particular.
-As he headed forward, his arms lazily crossed behind his head, something caught his eye: a dark silhouette laying limp on the ground, not too far from him.
+"Jeez!
+Why did that baka had t' get a place so far 'way from the lair?"
+Koji asked the silent forest.
+As he quickened his pace something caught his eye; a dark silhouette laying limp on the ground not far ahead.
 "What the hell..."

-Koji approached it carefully, thinking it might've been a trap.
-When he got close enough, he realized that the 'it' was actually a girl – a breathtakingly beautiful girl, who seemed to be out cold.
-She was dressed in a strange set of clothing, consisting in a really short brown skirt and jacket, with a little bow laced around her neck.
+Koji approached it cautiously, suspecting some sort of trap.
+Once he got close enough, he realized that the 'it' was actually a girl – a beautiful girl, who seemed to be passed out cold.
+She was dressed in strange clothing; a really short brown skirt and a jacket, he noticed, with a little blue bow laced around her neck.

-Maybe I should just leave 'er here..., he considered.
+Maybe I should just leave her here... he considered.
 One look at her, though, and he knew he couldn't.
-He swept her up in his arms, impressed by how light she actually was, and resumed his way; this time at quicker pace.
-He had to get to Genrou's house fast.
-If any of his comrade bandits saw her they would want to take her to their leader – their cruel and drunk leader.
+He swept her up in his arms, vaguely impressed by how light she was, and resumed his way quickening his pace.

-When he opened the door, Koji was welcomed by a smiling Genrou, sitting on top of the table with his legs casually crossed.
-His smile, however, was quick to die once he noticed the knocked out girl in his arms.
+Koji stepped inside and he was welcomed by a smiling Genrou who was sitting on top of a table with his legs crossed.
+His smile quickly died as his eyes fell on the knocked out girl in Koji's arms.

 Koji rolled his eyes.
 "What d'ya think it is?
-A girl, you baka."
+A girl, you moron."

 "Don't be crazy, Genrou.
-Can't ya see she's hurt?
-Just let 'er stay here 'till she gets back on 'er feet."
-Koji made his way to the bed, setting the girl down on top of it.
+Can'tcha see she's injured?
+Just let 'er stay here 'till she gets her strength back."
+Koji laid the girl down on an old mattress.

-Genrou stepped a little closer to take a better look at her.
-At first he was taken aback; she was sort of beautiful, with long flowing red curls.
-Her clothes, however, were what really got his attention.
+Genrou stepped closer to take a better look at her.
+He raised an orange eyebrow; she was surprisingly good-looking with long flowing red locks and a lovely heart-shaped face ending in a dainty and pointy chin.
+Her clothes, however, really got his attention.
 He had never seen anything like it.

-"Why's she dressed like that?"
-He questioned puzzled.
-"She from a foreign country or somethin'?"
+"Why she dressed like that?" he asked puzzled, "is she from a foreign country or somethin'?"

 "If she is, I don't know which one.
-Those sorts o' clothes aren't from any place I ever been t'," Koji answered.
-"I just found 'er like that in the forest, passed out n' everything..."
+Those sorts ov' clothes ain't from anywhere I ever been to," Koji answered.
+"I just found her like that in the forest, passed out cold..."

-Genrou shoke his head, clicking his tongue in annoyance.
-"Ya shouldn't 'ave brought 'er here.
+Genrou shook his head, his tongue clicking in annoyance.
+"Ya shouldn't have brought her here.
 I hate women!
-They bring nothin' but trouble!"
+They're nothin' but trouble!"

-"Then where wouldya have me take 'er instead, huh?
-Oh I know, maybe I should take 'er to the hideout fer that pathetic excuse o' leader to rape her.
-Ain't that a better idea!"
+"Where was I gonna bring her instead, huh?
+Oh I know; maybe I should just take her back to the lair fer that pathetic excuse ova leader to rape her.
+Ain't that a better idea?!"
 Koji argued back sarcastically.